Rehab & Skilled Care

 - Outdoor courtyard

-You may receive a variety of different services during your stay on the Transitional Care Unit, depending on your medical needs.
+You may receive a variety of different services during your stay on the Rehab & Skilled Care Unit, depending on your medical needs.
 Most therapies are provided six days a week.
 Members of your care team may include:

-The Transitional Care Unit's admission coordinator meets with you and your family when you are admitted to the unit.
-The admission coordinator's job is to help you make a smooth transition from an acute care hospital bed to the Transitional Care Unit by working with the hospital, your physician and your insurance company to make sure all conditions of admission are met.
+The Rehab & Skilled Care Unit's admission coordinator meets with you and your family when you are admitted to the unit.
+The admission coordinator's job is to help you make a smooth transition from an acute care hospital bed to the Rehab & Skilled Care Unit by working with the hospital, your physician and your insurance company to make sure all conditions of admission are met.
 He or she will continue to check on your insurance coverage during your stay.

 Throughout your stay, your own personal physician may supervise your care.
 If your personal physician cannot be directly involved in your treatment, we will assist you in finding a doctor to oversee your care.

-The Transitional Care Unit is staffed by registered nurses, licensed practical nurses and certified nursing assistants.
+The Rehab & Skilled Care Unit is staffed by registered nurses, licensed practical nurses and certified nursing assistants.
 The nursing staff will work with your physician and other members of your treatment team to develop a plan of care and meet your medical nursing needs.

 Physical therapy (PT) is a rehabilitative service which strives to: